How to fill out an ATF Form 1 ( 5320.1) for a Gun Trust. This page has been updated for the 2016 Form

 3b Should have your Gun Trust name and the address where the item will be stored, not necessarily the address of your Gun Trust.
 The address or location where the trust was created is the address where it was created and nothing more.

-3d Should contain the county you live in or will be making the item in.
+3d Should contain the county, parish, or borough you live in or where you will be making the item.
 Do not put the country.
-The county or parish should be used and not USA or United States
+The county, parish, borough should be used and not USA or United States

 4a Should contain the Manufacturer’s name or if you are the manufacture, the Gun Trust’s Name.

-4b should contain the type of firearm (Suppressor, SBR, SBS, Machine Gun, AOW, DD).
+4b should contain the type of firearm (Suppressor, Short Barrel Rifle, SBR, Short Barrel Shotgun, SBS, Machine Gun, AOW, DD).

 Here is a sample form you may use to add Additional Configurations or to add configurations later.